 Yosemite

 Yosemite National Park is a great representation of California’s natural beauty.
 It has granite mountains, forests, and even glaciers.
 If you’re a hard-core climber you might want to take on the rocky face of El Capitan.
-If you’re a serious hiker, Half Dome is an iconic all-day hike that peaks at the rocky top where you hold onto steel cables to keep from tumbling off the edge.
-If you go, be sure to apply for a permit in advance, because you’ll need that to be allowed on Half Dome.
+Serious hiker?
+Half Dome is an iconic all-day hike that peaks at the rocky top where you hold onto steel cables to keep from tumbling off the edge.
+Be sure to apply for a permit in advance, because you’ll need that to be allowed on Half Dome.
 And if you want a more leisurely visit, there are gorgeous trails and vistas everywhere—including massive waterfalls like Bridal Veil Falls.

 San Francisco